ideapark/kedu/apimachinery.md

 object`.
 To be more abstract, it is used to codec data between memory and the wire.

+## Why we need this conversion and serialization?

+Serialization is easy to understand that we need to send the kubernetes api objects to other network connected target, such as `kube-proxy` list all the services from `kube-apiserver`.

+Conversion needs further explaination, since kubernetes itself envolves, its api object will change by time.
+For compatibility, we do expect our Pod yaml still works in the next kubernetes release.
+How do we promise that?
+Yes, conversion comes to rescue.
+You can still give the kubernetes old Pod yaml, and it will convert it to the latest Pod definition.
+Here the runtime use a internal version of kubernetes objects to eliminate the N.vs.N conversions to 1.vs.N, That's all complexity behind the great compatibility kubernetes promise us.

 ## Buy me a coffee

 - wechat